-Zippy Green Beans Recipe
+Zippy Green Beans

 - 4 cups fresh or frozen green beans, cut into 2-inch pieces